Opera at Alabama Is Exciting

 - Stage makeup classes

 - Music business classes (resumes, headshots, websites, promotion, and marketing)

 - Technical theatre experience

 - Scenes, one-acts, and full productions with piano and orchestra

-- Visiting artists and instructors including managers, agents, conductors
+- Visiting artists and instructors including coaches, singers, managers, conductors

-For information about studying opera toward a bachelor of music (BM) degree, visit the undergraduate catalog.
+For information about studying opera toward a Bachelor of Music (BM) degree, visit the UA Undergraduate Catalog.

-To find out more about graduate programs (master’s and doctoral) in opera, see the UA graduate catalog.
+Learn more about graduate programs (master’s and doctoral) in opera in the UA Graduate Catalog.

 We are excited to offer a DMA secondary concentration in Opera Workshop Pedagogy and Stage Direction.
 Courses in opera stage direction are now in the catalog and additional directing opportunities are available.